4 Fruit Trees You Can Grow at Home

-Of all the fruit trees that you can grown at home, the lemon tree is perhaps the most aromatic.
+Of all the fruit trees you can grow at home, the lemon tree is perhaps the most aromatic.

 Also, its color will give a touch of joy to the room that will be converted into a special place.
-We have chosen the lemon tree for its size, since it’s a member of the mini tree group.
+We chose the lemon tree for its size since it’s a member of the mini tree group.

-- It appreciates humidity, which is ideal for apartments and life in the city.
+- It likes humidity, which is ideal for apartments and city life.

-- However, it does need a minimum of 8 hours of sun, like most citrus trees.
+- However, it does need at least 8 hours of sun, like most citrus trees.

 Don’t forget to read: How to use citrus fruits to clean the house

-This tree stand out because it doesn’t need much attention.
-Even though the leaves tend to drop, just put a wide base under the pot.
+This tree stands out because it doesn’t need much attention.
+Even if the leaves tend to drop, just put a wide plant saucer under the pot.

-- You don’t need to water this tree a lot nor water with at a determined schedule.
+- You don’t need to water this tree a lot or follow a strict schedule.

-- To know when to water it, just look at the top layer of the soil.
-When it’s dry, it’s time to water.
+- Simply look at the soil’s top layer to see if it needs to be watered.
+When it’s dry, it’s time to water it.

-- When it comes to light, it is best that the plant receives light six hours daily.
+- As for light, it’s best that the plant gets six hours a day.
 Before you know it, you’ll have olives in your house!

-Do you want to know more?
-Read: 8 plants that purify the air in your home
+Want to know more?: 8 plants that purify the air in your home

 4. Mini red banana tree

-Just like other fruit trees that you can grow at home, it self pollinates.
+Just like other fruit trees you can grow at home, it self pollinates.

-- It needs a lot of water, but you should postpone watering until the soil is dry.
+- It needs a lot of water, but you should hold off on watering it until the soil is dry.

-- It likes a lot of sunlight, so we advise that all parts of the plant receive the same amount of light.
+- It likes a lot of sunlight, so make sure every part of the plant receives the same amount of light.

 Enjoy the benefits that these fruit trees have to offer in your home.
 Having them may help boost your mood and will help to create a pleasant environment.
 Your family and visitors will notice their effect as soon as they come in.